A BIOS or

 Enter the System Disabled code and click "Get password".
 The website will attempt to generate a password that matches your computer.
 You may be given several passwords to try.

-• Note: If you didn't get a code when the system was disabled, your computer may use its own serial number to generate a backdoor password.
 Click the "More details" link at bios-pw.org/ and follow the instructions to download and run the correct script for your computer's manufacturer.

 6